youngkd/MSPSP-InstLib/README.md

 ## Solutions

-The full results found by Young *et al.* 2017 can be found in the `results\` directory.
+The full results found by Young *et al.* 2017 can be found in the `results/` directory.

 *To be completed*